mattmathis/safeCC/draft-mathis-tsvwg-safecc.md

 This criteria is not well understood by application designers.
 Many applications open multiple transport connections and use aggressive retry strategies with insufficiently adaptive timers (see {{selfScaling}}).
 This flawed strategy is generally an attempt to maintain constant performance without reacting adverse network conditions.

-Some past(?) streaming video application are known to request additional video chunks on alternate connections without regard to the delivery status of chunks already in progress.
-Such a strategy often yields better performance when the application is a minority of the traffic, but causes massive regenerative congestion and eventual collapse in a large scale deployment.
+Some (past?) streaming video application are known to request additional video chunks on alternate connections without regard to the delivery status of chunks already in progress.
+Such a strategy often yields better performance when the application is a minority of the traffic, but can cause massive regenerative congestion and eventual collapse in a large scale deployment.

 ## Bound steady state losses {#boundLosses}